Omar Gonzalez: New England Revolution

 On December 22, 2021, Gonzalez signed with the New England Revolution through the 2023 season.

 Gonzalez had a difficult start to the 2022 season for his new club.
-Through June 1st, Gonzalez, who was primarily signed as a backup but was forced into regular service due to injuries to Henry Kessler and Jon Bell, ranked in the bottom half of the MLS for defenders in successful pressures and blocks and in the bottom 25% for tackles, interceptions, and various other passing-out-of-the-back metrics.
-Gonzalez’s plus-minus was second-worst amongst center backs, and his plus-minus net was the worst amongst center backs at -1.08, according to stats from Football Reference.
+Through June 1, Gonzalez, who was primarily signed as a backup but was forced into regular service due to injuries to Henry Kessler and Jon Bell, ranked in the bottom half of the MLS for defenders in successful pressures and blocks and in the bottom 25% for tackles, interceptions, and various other passing-out-of-the-back metrics.
+Gonzalez's plus-minus was second-worst amongst center backs, and his plus-minus net was the worst amongst center backs at −1.08, according to stats from Football Reference.

-On April 9th Miami's Bryce Duke beat Gonzalez to cross to striker Leonardo Campana, who beat Brad Knighton from close range to give Miami a 3–2 lead in the 88th minute.
+On April 9 Miami's Bryce Duke beat Gonzalez to cross to striker Leonardo Campana, who beat Brad Knighton from close range to give Miami a 3–2 lead in the 88th minute.

-On May 7, 2022 New England surrendered an 89th minute equalizer to Columbus Crew after Gonzalez lost his mark on Crew winger Erik Hurtado, who steered the ball into the net at point-blank range past Matt Turner.
+On May 7, 2022, New England surrendered an 89th-minute equalizer to Columbus Crew after Gonzalez lost his mark on Crew winger Erik Hurtado, who steered the ball into the net at point-blank range past Matt Turner.

-On May 28th, 2022, Gonzalez' poor clearance landed at the feet of Union forward Mikael Uhre who equalized in the 77th minute, nullifying Gustavo Bou's 75th minute goal.
+On May 28, 2022, Gonzalez' poor clearance landed at the feet of Union forward Mikael Uhre who equalized in the 77th minute, nullifying Gustavo Bou's 75th-minute goal.
 Ultimately the match ended 1–1.

+Gonzalez experienced a "mini-resurgence" during the 2023 season.
+He would score his first goal for the Revolution on September 16, 2023, in the 92nd minute of the Revolution's 2–1 loss to Colorado Rapids.

 International career

-On August 10, 2010, Gonzalez made his debut for the United States' first team in a friendly against Brazil.
+On August 10, 2010, Gonzalez made his senior team debut for the United States in a friendly against Brazil.

 On March 26, 2013, Gonzalez was given the start in central defense in the United States' 0–0 draw in a World Cup qualifier against Mexico at Estadio Azteca in Mexico City.
 According to Jeff Carlisle of ESPN, Gonzalez "was the man of the match by a clear margin".

 Gonzalez was included on Jurgen Klinsmann's 23-man roster for the 2014 World Cup.
 He started in the final group match against Germany, and the round of 16 match versus Belgium.

 On October 10, 2017, Gonzalez scored an own goal in the final game of the 2018 World Cup qualifiers against Trinidad and Tobago which resulted in a 2–1 loss which prevented the United States from qualifying for the 2018 World Cup.

+Gonzalez would make his final appearance for the national team in a quarterfinal game in the 2019 Gold Cup against Curaçao.

 Personal life

-Born in the United States to Mexican parents, Gonzalez holds a U.S. and Mexican citizenship.
+Born in the United States, Gonzalez is of Mexican descent.